 You will find the prices of subcutaneous transmitter system components in our price list.
 Our Event Detection page gives a history of our automatic event detection software.
 In the body of this report, we describe the performance and operation of our Subcutaneous Transmitter hardware.
 In places, the description is detailed and technical.
 Consult our terminology page for definitions of terms like RF, IF, LO, mixer, attenuator, dBm, and dB.

-[10-FEB-24] Our transmitters provide one or more telemetry signals, depending upon how they are configured.
-We have two classes of telemetry receiver : coaxial antenna and coil array.
+[03-JAN-25] Our transmitters provide one or more telemetry signals, depending upon how they are configured.
+We have two classes of telemetry receiver: coaxial antenna and coil array.
 The coaxial antenna systems use antennas on the end of coaxial cables.
 We distribute the antennas among our Faraday enclosures, placing them between and adjacent to our animal cages.
-The coil array systems provide a platform upon which we can place one or two animal cages.
-Beneath the platform is an array of small antennas.
+A coaxial antenna system will record from a hundred transmitters.
+Our Telemetry Control Box (TCB) is a coaxial antenna system.
+It provides an approximate animal location measurement for multi-room habitats, by reporting which of its antennas is receiving the most power from each telemetry channel.
+Our coil array systems provide a platform upon which we can place one or two animal cages.
+Beneath the platform is an array of antenna coils.
+The array provides activity measurement in units of centimeters moved per unit time, and reliable disambiguation of animals in video recordings.
+Our Animal Location Tracker (ALT) is a coil array.

 Assembly | Name | Type | Description |